uschpc/webportal-netlify-gatsby/src/user-guides/software/python.md

 ### Installing a different version of Python

-If you want a different version of Python that is not currently installed on the cluster, please contact us at `carc-support@usc.edu` and we may be able to install it for you.
+If you want to use a different version of Python that is not currently installed on the cluster, please [submit a help ticket](/user-information/ticket-submission) and we may be able to install it for you.

 Alternatively, you can compile and install a different version of Python from source inside your home directory.
 The following steps show how to do this using Python version 3.8.1 as an example.